 As a body to deliberate and report on important matters related to internal audits, Resona Holdings has established an Internal Auditing Council that is independent from the Executive Committee, which serves as a body for the execution of operations.
 The council is composed of all representative executive officers, the executive officer in charge of the Internal Audit Division, and a general manager of the Internal Audit Division.
 Contents of deliberations and reports are reported to the Board of Directors and the Audit Committee.

 The council met 15 times in fiscal 2015 and, in addition to discussing the internal auditing plan, it reported on the results of internal audits.

 Management Supervision of Group Companies

-Resona Holdings, as the Group holding company, supervises the management of its subsidiary banks and other Group companies, with the objective of raising corporate value.
+Resona Holdings, as the Group holding company, supervises the management of its Group Banks and other Group companies, with the objective of raising corporate value.
 The Company has established a system for managing and controlling Group companies, clearly identifying items for which prior discussion with Resona Holdings is necessary and items that require reporting.

-The Board of Directors, which includes independent directors, fully ensures that management employs thorough discussion in making decisions regarding the execution of duties and oversees the execution of duties by directors and executive officers.
+The Board of Directors, which includes outside directors, fully ensures that management employs thorough discussion in making decisions regarding the execution of operations and supervises the execution of operations by directors and executive officers.

-The Corporate Auditors Meeting, which comprises the corporate auditors, was established to carry out solid auditing functions in the subsidiary banks' operations.
+The Audit & Supervisory Board, which comprises the Audit & Supervisory Board Members, was established to carry out solid auditing functions in the subsidiary banks' operations.